carlosminaj/osticket-prereqs/README.md

 </p>
 <p>
 To start of the tutorial, we need to create a Virtual Machine trough Microsoft Azure.
 A virutal machine is essentially a remote computer.
 The reasoning behind this is to protect our own machine from any harm.
-We need to create a resource group can label it with the name "osTicket".
+We need to create a resource group and label it with the name "osTicket".
 Afterwwards create a VM with 2-4 CPUs.
 In the tutorial, we will be using 4 CPUs.

 </p>
 <br />
 <p>Connect your newly created VM using RDP using the public IPv4 address.
-If you are a Mac user you will have to download "Windows App" on the App Store
+If you are a Mac user you will have to download "Windows App" on the App Store.
 </p>
 <img src="https://i.imgur.com/uLVKzxS.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>